DEIB-GECO/VarSum/README.md

 - Each of the endpoints can require additional parameters to perform an action.
 If it is a "grouping" endpoint, it requires a `group_by` to specify one or more metadata categories; if it studies the frequency of a single variant, it requires a `target_variant`; lastly, endpoints `/most_common_variants` and  `/rarest_variants` offer the possibilty to partition the result table with `filter_output`.

 ### Request parameters for exploring a genomic region
-The endpoint `variants_in_region`  lists the variants falling in a region of interest for a population .
+The endpoint `/variants_in_region`  lists the variants falling in a region of interest for a population.
 The request body is an extension of the previous, with small changes.
 ```yaml
 {
   # you can refer to any annotated region with the parameters